Learning An Active Inference Model of Driver Perception and Control: Application to Vehicle Car-Following: Appendix

-\subsection{BC Implementation}
+\subsubsection{BC Implementation}

 For BC-MLP, we used a two-layer MLP network with ReLU activation and 40 hidden units in each layer.
 For BC-RNN, we used a two-layer MLP network on top of a single-layer GRU network with ReLU activation and 30 hidden units in each layer.
 The GRU layer only takes in past observations but not past actions.
-We found that larger number of hidden units in the BC-RNN model leads to significant overfitting.
+We found that larger number of hidden units in the BC-RNN model led to significant overfitting.
 Both BC-MLP and BC-RNN receive 3 input observations and output probability distributions over 15 discrete actions.

-\subsection{AIDA Implementation}
+\subsubsection{AIDA Implementation}

-The AIDA implementation follows value-iteration network and QMDP network \cite{tamar2016value, karkus2017qmdp} to enable end-to-end training in Pytorch \cite{paszke2019pytorch}.
-We used a state dimension of 20, action dimension of 15, and a maximum planning horizon of 30 steps (3 seconds).
-The Normalizing Flow network consisted of a Gaussian mixture base distribution and a two-layer MLP network with ReLU activation and 30 hidden units in each layer.
-For each mini-batch of observation-action sequences, we first computed the log likelihood of the observations at all time steps and used (\ref{eq:aif_belief}) to compute the belief sequences.
-We then computed the cumulative EFE in (\ref{eq:cumulative_efe}) and the resulting optimal policy in (\ref{eq:aif_policy}) for each inferred belief using the QMDP approximation method \cite{littman1995learning}.
-We evaluated dataset action likelihood using a weighted average of optimal policies over different horizons:
+The AIDA implementation follows the value-iteration network and QMDP network \cite{tamar2016value, karkus2017qmdp} to enable end-to-end training in Pytorch \cite{paszke2019pytorch}.
+We used a state dimension of 20, action dimension of 15, and a planning horizon of 30 steps (3 seconds).
+Discrete state transition probabilities are parameterized using categorical distributions.
+The continuous observation distributions are parameterized using a set of Gaussian distributions, one for each discrete state, and a shared noramlizing flow network to transform the base Gaussian distributions into more flexible density estimators.
+Specifically, we use inverse autoregressive flow \cite{kingma2016improved} parameterized by a two-layer MLP network with ReLU activation and 30 hidden units in each layer.